ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with empty payload.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
+If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.